 Air services permit open to inspection 38.
 The Minister shall ensure that copies of all air services permits granted under this Part are kept at the offices of the Ministry responsible for transport and be open for inspection by an applicant for an air services permit or person providing an air service to, from or within Zambia.

-Temporary and provisional air services permit

-- 39. Notwithstanding sections twenty-eight and twenty-nine, a person may apply for, and the Minister may grant- - (a) a temporary air services permit which shall be valid for a period not exceeding twentyone days; or - (b) a provisional air services permit which shall be valid for 10 the period required for the determination of an application for a permit:

-subject to such conditions as the Minister may consider expedient in the public interest.

-Revocation suspension and variation of air services permit

-- 40. (1) The Minister may vary, suspend or revoke an air 15 services permit if the Minister is satisfied that- - (a) the holder of the permit has failed to comply with a condition of the permit; - (b) the holder of the permit or that person's servant or agent has been convicted of an offence under this Act or any other offence, wherever committed, which is of such a nature as makes the holder of the permit, servant or agent no longer a fit or proper person to provide or assist in providing the air service to which the permit relates; - (c) there has been substantial change in any of the matters to 25 which the Minister had regard in granting the permit as which the Minister had regard in granting the permit as specified in section thirty-five;

-(d) the holder of the permit no longer meets the conditions

-specified under section fifty-three of the Civil Aviation

-(e) it would be expedient in the public interest, taking into account the factors referred to in paragraph (a) of section thirty-five, to revoke, suspend or vary the permit.
+Temporary and provisional air services permit 39.
+Notwithstanding sections twenty-eight and twenty-nine , a person may apply for, and the Minister may grant- (a) a temporary air services permit which shall be valid for a period not exceeding twenty-one days; or (b) a provisional air services permit which shall be valid for the period required for the determination of an application for a permit: subject to such conditions as the Minister may consider expedient in the public interest.
+Revocation, suspension and variation of air services permit 40.
+(1) The Minister may vary, suspend or revoke an air services permit if the Minister is satisfied that- (a) the holder of the permit has failed to comply with a condition of the permit; (b) the holder of the permit or that person's servant or agent has been convicted of an offence under this Act or any other offence, wherever committed, which is of such a nature as makes the holder of the permit, servant or agent no longer a fit or proper person to provide or assist in providing the air service to which the permit relates; (c) there has been substantial change in any of the matters to which the Minister had regard in granting the permit as specified in section thirty-five; Act No. 7 of 2012 (d) the holder of the permit no longer meets the conditions specified under section fifty-three of the Civil Aviation Authority Act, 2012; or (e) it would be expedient in the public interest, taking into account the factors referred to in paragraph (a) of section thirty-five, to revoke, suspend or vary the permit.
+(2) The Minister shall, where the Minister determines that it is expedient to revoke, suspend or vary an air services permit